whu-lyh/Patch-NetVLAD/README.md

 This will add an additional checkpoint file to the same folder as resume_path, except including a WPCA layer.

++ I added a vit+smd based backbone for testing the performance of the backbone, which doesn't require the .h5 file

 ## FAQ
 ![Patch-NetVLAD qualitative results](./assets/patch_netvlad_qualitative_results.jpg)